pulpul-s/CameraCopy/README.md

 ### Notes
 * Does not support MTP devices.
 Devices must have an assigned volume letter.
 * SHA256 hash check should not be necessary, since USB file transfer is error correcting.
 However if you suspect the integrity of the file transfer, you can enable the option.
 If a hash check fails, the source files that fail the hash check will not be removed, even when auto remove is enabled.
+* When asked to delete files that failed the hash check, just run copy again without overwrite.